Russian - 2nd Year in Bishkek

 It does not include:

-*All prices and descriptions on this page are based on 2020 estimates and subject to change.
-We are currently working with our overseas partners to get updated 2021 prices and will update this page accordingly.
+*All prices and descriptions on this page are subject to change.
 Participants are responsible for checking current prices and details before signing billing, housing, or meal contracts.